Thanks to the accrual of many air miles, we spent our first two nights in Canada in the Toronto Airport Hilton.

 This area is exceptionally beautiful and I could spend weeks exploring more but we had a tight schedule so left the next day for the Bruce Peninsula.

 Tobermory is a beautiful little coastal town with a quaint little harbour.
-Delvin rented us a beautiful 3 bedroom cottage by the water for 2 nights, it was heaven!
+Delvin rented us a beautiful three bedroom cottage by the water for two nights, it was heaven!
 We had a BBQ the first night and watched a spectacular pink and purple sunset over the lake.

 We explored the National Park the next day, doing a couple of short hikes to Singing Sands on Lake Huron and the grotto on Georgian Bay.
 The water is so different on the eastern and western side of the peninsula.